 How Traces creates sealed, verifiable process proof

-Traces groups independently anchored events into a single sealed process record.
-When you seal a trace, Invoance computes a composite SHA-256 hash over every event hash, signs it with Ed25519, and permanently closes the trace.
+Traces groups independently anchored events, documents, and AI attestations into a single sealed process record.
+When you seal a trace, Invoance computes a composite SHA-256 hash over every item hash in true chronological order, signs it with Ed25519, and permanently closes the trace.
 The result is a single proof covering an entire multi-step process.

 Trace lifecycle

-A trace moves through three distinct states, each with specific guarantees about the events it contains.
+A trace moves through three distinct states, each with specific guarantees about the items it contains.

 Composite hash computed, Ed25519 signed, permanently closed